Skip to main content

 Insufficient processing power, memory, or outdated hardware may all be factors that contribute to video call breakups.

-Additionally, Zoom or other software used to perform video calls may also cause issues that result in video call breakups.
+Additionally, software used to perform video calls may also cause issues that result in video call breakups.

 These issues can happen in the form of bugs or glitches and can be fixed by regular software updates whenever they are available.